 We remained at the top for a short time, then began our descent.
 Honestly, going down those big steps was even harder than climbing up!
 They’re not exactly even, but it helps to see them in the bright light of day.

 Again we took the camel path down.
 It’s just an easier trail and seems to also be the most popular for this reason.
 But regardless of the path, the spectacular views are all around you:

-Now regardless of religious affiliation or belief system, there is something about Mount Sinai that really is special.
+Now regardless of religious affiliation or belief system, there is something about climbing Mount Sinai that really is special.
 I think some of us were hoping we would reach the summit and experience some sort of life-altering epiphany.

 Although that didn’t happen, there is something profoundly spiritual and calming about this place.
 I believe a lot of that feeling came from the shared experience of watching the sunrise with a bunch of strangers.
 We didn’t need to all speak the same language, or come from the same place to know we were sharing a once-in-a-lifetime event.
 Many of us nodded and smiled at each other in understanding; some embraced; a few wiped away a tear.
 It was awesome and beautiful, much like Mount Sinai itself.